TinkerTools/tinker9/doc/manual/m/install/preq.rst

 - GNU or Intel Fortran compiler.
 - Recent C++ compiler that supports C++11 syntax.
 - (GPU code only) PGI compiler for OpenACC and nvcc for CUDA.
+- If Nvidia driver has been installed correctly, *nvidia-smi* should be available.

 **FFTW Libraries**